 Start with simple commands like “sit” or “paw.”
 Say the word clearly while motioning or helping your dog do what you are asking.
 When your pet succeeds, give it a treat and a pat on the head.
 You should expect it to take several weeks for the command to sink in and become part of their permanent memory.
 You can also expect occasional resistance to training due to their sometimes-stubborn behavior.
 Still, positive reinforcement and holding the sessions at the same time each day will help get your dog into a routine.

-Both parent breeds of the Corgi Bulldog are shedding dogs, so you can expect to find hair around your home.
+Both parent breeds of the Corgi Bulldog are known for shedding, so you can expect to find hair around your home.
 Frequent brushing can help lessen the hair on your furniture, and we recommend a wire bristled brush.
 You will also need to clip the nails every few weeks or when you hear them clicking on the floor.
 Manually brushing their teeth with a dog-friendly toothpaste can help reduce the progression of tooth decay.